FarronF/limerick-council-meetings/meetings/2021/06/04-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 5th March 2021.md

 The Members congratulated the Council and the Gardaí for the work they are doing in addressing

-the horse issue in the city.---
+the horse issue in the city.
+---
 **5.**

 **Update from Superintendent Sugrue on addressing anti social behaviour in Johnsgate**